-2.1 Observational sites
+a.
+Observational sites

-For this modelling study, evaluation data come from 22 observational tower sites (Table 1) where Q_H and Q_E were measured by eddy covariance in the inertial sublayer above usually uniform urban canopies.
-The measurements represent the neighborhood or local scale surface energy balance.
+For this modeling study, evaluation data come from 22 observational tower sites (Table 1) where $Q_H$ and $Q_E$ were measured by eddy covariance in the inertial sublayer above usually uniform urban canopies.
+The measurements represent the neighborhood- or local-scale surface energy balance.
 The methods and analysis techniques used at each site are described in the papers corresponding to the individual sites (Table 1).
-The datasets include both short (< two months) and long (> 12 months) durations, with the longest (Baltimore) spanning six years.
+The datasets include both short (<2 months) and long (>12 months) durations, with the longest (Baltimore) spanning 6 years.
 Most of the shorter datasets were collected in the summer months.
-For mid-latitudes and semi-arid climates, the summer months are the periods during which the vegetation is most likely to experience soil moisture stress and hence limited transpiration.
-The datasets with observations collected during the winter (Ouagadougou and Mexico City) are sub-tropical climates where the precipitation is typically less during the winter months.
-Hence these are also the periods that are more likely to have soil moisture stress on the vegetation.
-Two rural sites outside of Basel (R1 and R2) were added to complete the spectrum of vegetation cover fractions modelled.
+For midlatitudes and semiarid climates, the summer months are the periods during which the vegetation is most likely to experience soil moisture stress and hence limited transpiration.
+The datasets with observations collected during the winter (Ouagadougou and Mexico City) are subtropical climates where the precipitation is typically less during the winter months.
+Hence, these are also the periods that are more likely to have soil moisture stress on the vegetation.
+Two rural sites outside of Basel (R1 and R2) were added to complete the spectrum of vegetation cover fractions modeled.